xwmx/nb/README.md

 nb notebooks add Example https://gitlab.com/example/example.git
 ```

-Turn off syncing for a notebook by simply removing the remote:
+Turn off syncing for a notebook by removing the remote:

 ```bash
 # remove the current remote from the current notebook